 The team is watching legislation and weighing in on policy ideas aimed at helping communities respond to the coronavirus health emergency.
-It's primary focus right now is on producing guidelines to help communities use local funds for rental assistance.
-It is also watching legislation that would provide guidance on hearings and required actions.
-It will be providing updates as things move forward.
-Go here to read the latest COVID-19 community update.
+Last week, it published guidelines and a checklist to help communities that are considering using local funds for emergency rental assistance programs.

-The 14th annual MHP Housing Institute scheduled for June 5-6 has been tentatively rescheduled for Nov.
-17-18 at the Devens Common Center.
+- The 14th annual MHP Housing Institute - originally scheduled for June 5-6 - has been rescheduled for Nov.
+18-19 at the Devens Common Center.

 Many of the background materials and resources that MHP uses to hold conferences are available on MHP's Housing Toolbox web site.
-Please check this web site out and contact our community assistance staff if you have questions.
+MHP will also be exploring ways to hold some virtual trainings.
+Please check the toolbox web site out and contact our community assistance staff if you have questions.